GLUTEN-FREE | DAIRY-FREE | EGG-FREE | REFINED SUGAR-FREE | VEGAN

 - Himalayan salt & black pepper to taste

-- Put the plum tomatoes, salt, black pepper & 1tbsp oil in a roasting tin and roast for 15 minutes until soft and juicy.
-Remove them from the pan and set these aside.
+- Put the plum tomatoes, salt, black pepper & 1tbsp oil in a roasting tin and roast 15 minutes until soft and juicy.

-- Heat the remaining oil in a pan and sweat the onions until soft.
-Add the garlic and cook for 1 minute, then add the carrots, fennel, broccoli, ginger and herbs (keeping aside the parsley) with the spices.
+- Heat remaining oil in a pan and sweat onions until soft.
+Add garlic, cook for 1 minute, then add carrots, fennel, broccoli, ginger and herbs (retaining the parsley) with the spices.

-- Cook until slightly softened then add the roasted tomatoes with their juices, can of chopped tomatoes and spinach.
+- Cook until slightly softened, add the roasted tomatoes with their juices ,chopped tomatoes and spinach.

-- Simmer until reduced by 1/4 and add the miso and cacao.
+- Simmer until reduced by 1/4 and add miso and cacao.